-As reported by the U.S. Securites & Exchange Commission:
+As released by the U.S. Securities and Exchange Commission:

 The Securities and Exchange Commission announced charges against an Arizona-based private equity fund manager and his investment advisory firm for orchestrating a scheme to misallocate their expenses to the funds they manage.

 The SEC Enforcement Division alleges that Scott A. Brittenham and Clean Energy Capital LLC (CEC) improperly paid more than $3 million of the firm’s expenses by using assets from 19 private equity funds that invest in private ethanol production plants.
 CEC and Brittenham did not disclose any such payment arrangement in fund offering documents.
 When the funds ran out of cash to pay the firm’s expenses, CEC and Brittenham loaned money to the funds at unfavorable interest rates and unilaterally changed how they calculated investor returns to benefit themselves.

 “Brittenham betrayed investors in the funds he managed by burdening them with more than $3 million in expenses that his firm should have paid and the funds could not afford,” said Marshall S. Sprung, co-chief of the SEC Enforcement Division’s Asset Management Unit.
 “Private equity advisers can only charge expenses to their funds when they clearly spell that out for investors.”

 According to the SEC’s order instituting administrative proceedings, among the expenses that CEC and Brittenham have been misallocating to the funds are CEC’s rent, salaries, and other employee benefits such as tuition costs, retirement, and bonuses.
 Brittenham even used fund assets to pay 70 percent of a $100,000 bonus that he awarded himself.
 The money taken from the funds for firm expenses was in addition to millions of dollars in management fees already being paid to CEC out of the funds.